netdata/netdata/collectors/systemd-journal.plugin/passive_journal_centralization_guide_self_signed_certs.md

 `systemd-journal-remote` is now listening for incoming journals from remote hosts.

-> Remember to delete `/tmp/runme-on-XXX.sh` to make sure your certificates are secure.
+> When done, remember to `rm /tmp/runme-on-*.sh` to make sure your certificates are secure.

 ## Client configuration